 3C3 – Calculating the Value of NEOS : Gary Weber (Alberta Government Library)

 We all know NEOS is a great consortium.
 But how do we prove this to others?
 This lightning session will present the work of the Return on Investment Task Force and the tool it has developed to help summarize the value of NEOS in one (or two) simple numbers.

 3D – Unconference Session 2: Discovery & user experience

 3:00 PM – BREAKOUT SESSIONS & UNCONFERENCE SESSION 3

 With the hope of building an awareness of what linked data is and providing NEOS members with an overview of related planned and ongoing projects, this session will review recent development in linked data, current work of the Canadian Linked Data Initiative, plans and projects at the University of Alberta Libraries, and potential implications for NEOS.
 Any large scale change benefits from early planning and we hope this session will provide a forum to build awareness and discussion about other projects across NEOS.

-This session will outline a collaboration between University of Alberta Libraries (UAL) and the UofA’s Centre for Teaching and Learning (CTL) to develop a needs-based professional development program for staff members with teaching responsibilities.
-Participants will engage in some of the active learning techniques modeled in the program and learn about professional development needs and goals to support teaching and learning at other NEOS institutions.
+This session will outline a collaboration between University of Alberta Libraries and the Centre for Teaching and Learning at the University of Alberta to develop a needs-based professional development program for staff members with teaching responsibilities.

 4C – BLUEcloud Analytics – What Can It Do For You? : Elaine Coupland, Peggy Morgan (University of Alberta)